navarroj/bin/README.md

 aggerate
 --------

-Reads a file, where each line is interpreted as a `key value` pair, add aggregates together the different values of a same key.
-The default options assumes that `value`s are numbers and adds them.
+Assumes that each line in the input is a `key value` pair, and aggregates together all the values of each key.
+The default options assume that each `value` is a number, and adds them all together.

 coinflip
 --------